 The workers’ compensation system in Texas is unique.
 Unlike other states that make workers’ comp insurance mandatory, it is optional for employers in Texas.
 Even if your employer does carry workers’ compensation insurance, this route may not be the right one for you to take.
 Workers’ comp will not reimburse you for 100% of your burn-related expenses.
 If someone’s negligence contributed to your burns, a personal injury lawsuit could yield better results.
 Call a burn injury lawyer if your injury happened at work, if you suffered serious damages, and if you believe someone else may be legally accountable for the accident.

 Types of Burn Injuries

 An industrial setting could pose hazards for all four types of burns: thermal, chemical, electrical, and radiation.
-Thermal burns can come from heat sources, such as welding equipment, fires, or explosions.
+Thermal burns can come from heat sources, such as welding equipment, commercial fires, or explosions.
 Chemical burns can come from contact with hazardous chemicals.
 Electrical burns, shocks, or electrocutions can come from faulty wiring or other electrical problems.
 Radiation burns can come from equipment that uses radiation, such as x-ray machines.

 Causes of Workplace Burn Injuries

 Burns at work can happen when an employee is not paying attention…or when an employer fails to provide a reasonably safe workplace.
 You may not realize an employer or another party is responsible for your recent burn injury until a lawyer investigates your accident.
 An investigation, however, could uncover examples of negligence that may have caused or contributed to your burns.

 - Defective equipment